mattermost/docs/source/channels/make-calls.rst

 Limitations
 -----------

-- In Mattermost Cloud, up to eight participants in each channel can join a call.
+- In Mattermost Cloud, up to eight participants per channel can join a call.
 - In Mattermost self-hosted deployments, the recommended maximum number of participants, across all calls in all channels on the server, is 200.
 This can be changed in the ``config.json`` file.

 Configuration